getCUJO/QoOID/draft-olden-ippm-qoo.md

 ## Subsampling the real distribution
 Additionally, we cannot capture latency on every packet that is sent.
 We can probe and sample, but there will always be unknowns.
 We are now in the realm of probability.
 Perfection is impossible, but instead of denying this, we should embrace it, which is why talking about the probability of outcomes is the way forward.

-## Assuming Linear Relationship between Perfect and useless (and that it is not really a probability)
+## Assuming Linear Relationship between Perfect and Unusable (and that it is not really a probability)
 One can conjure up scenarios where 50ms latency is actually worse than 51ms latency as developers may have chosen 50ms as the threshold for changing quality, and the threshold may be imperfect.
 Taking these scenarios into account would add another magnitude of complexity to determining network requirements and finding a distance measure (between requirement and actual measured capability).

 ## Binary Bandwidth threshold